ggiuffre/conway/README.md

 ## Usage

+Download <a href="https://raw.githubusercontent.com/ggiuffre/conway/master/conway.js" download>`conway.js`</a>
-Download `conway.js` from this repository.
+from this repository.

 Add an HTML `canvas` element and a `script` element pointing to `conway.js`: